 California is not the first state to ban the box for private employers as well as public agencies, reports confirm.
 Connecticut, Hawaii, Illinois, Massachusetts, Minnesota, New Jersey, Oregon, Rhode Island, and Vermont have all banned the box for private employers, as has Washington, D.C.
 Previously, Illinois was the largest state to ban the box for private employers, with a 2013 reported population of more than 12 million.
 With more than 38 million people and a booming business scene—particularly in the San Francisco/Silicon Valley area—California’s population will be significantly affected by the new law.

 In addition to prompting employers to pull criminal history questions from job application materials, the new policy will also impact background check policies.
-Like other ban
+Like

 This delay in screening is designed so ex-offenders can prove themselves and their qualifications before past misdeeds become a part of the conversation, supporters note.
 Proponents of the legislation believe Assembly Bill 1008 will help reduce recidivism by encouraging more companies to give ex-offenders a second chance.